vyca2017/content/content/reference/api/simple-api/queries/type-queries/one-node.md

     - ier7sa3eep
 ---

-# Querying One Node in the Simple API
+# Fetch One Node in the Simple API

 For each [type](!alias-ij2choozae) in your project, the Simple API provides an automatically generated query to fetch one specific node of that type.
 To specify the node, all you need to provide is its `id` or another unique field.